 Consciousness is everywhere and permeates everything and the spaces between everything [see end note 1].
 And therein lies the rub.
 Consciousness is space-time.
-It’s impossible to grasp from an ordinary level of consciousness with ego functioning.
+It’s impossible to grasp from an ego or ordinary level of consciousness.
 This concept of consciousness is bigger than any concept.
 Even if consciousness was only a finite substance it would be impossible to jam it into something as small as a human brain.

-Human Life as a Transceiver of Conscious and some Contiguous Blocks The human brain is a transceiver of consciousness in the current form of recycled thinking and memories that make a core attachment to a self in one lifetime.
-Memory and habits built from memory create attachment built on illusion but thought to be “real”.
+Human Life as a Transceiver The human brain is a transceiver of consciousness in the current form of recycled thinking and memories that make a core attachment to a self in one lifetime.
+Short-term memory and habits built from long-term memory create attachment built on illusion of time and ego/self and are thought to be “real”.

-When people die and leave their bodies they become a part of a larger consciousness but often do not directly perceive the larger consciousness do to their attachment to their most recent incarnate self.
-As they live and function within this higher consciousness state that exists outside of time and space and yet has a relationship to time and space.
+When people die and leave their bodies they become a part of a larger consciousness but often do not directly perceive the larger consciousness due to their attachment to their most recent incarnate self.
+They live and function within this higher consciousness state that exists outside of time and space and yet has a relationship to time and space through the process of reincarnation.
 It’s very difficult for us as humans to perceive a level of functioning without time or space.
-Corporeal existence is predicated on the boundaries of time and space in a finite reality at least with immediate perceptions.
+Corporeal existence is predicated on the boundaries of space-time in a finite reality at least with immediate perceptions.

 Evidence of evolving consciousness in the finite world may be impossible to measure, but it may be known in the consciousness state after death.
-In space-time we eat food to survive and maintain ourselves and our bodies digest food and make energy.
+In space-time we eat food to survive and maintain our bodies through digesting food and making energy.
 Where is the consciousness that is aware of the energy-making process from the digestion of food?
 It doesn’t ordinarily exist.
-The analogy here is the same of the absorption of energy into the state of “life-after-death”.
+The analogy here is the same as the absorption of energy into the state of “life-after-death”.

 - Conscious suffering (without attachment) creates energy